mattcaron/battlescribe-this_is_not_a_test/README.md

 Unspent XP, and make sure to use the correct XP amount based on Total XP is a whole lot of logic to shoehorn into BattleScribe.

-### Stats ###
+### Skill, Mutation, etc. descriptions ###

-Stats for most things will NOT be implemented, per the request of World's End Publishing, LLC.
-Go buy the book for the stats.
+These things will NOT be implemented, per the request of World's End Publishing, LLC.
+Go buy the book for the skill explanations, mutation descriptions, and fine examples of same.

 Bugs
 ====